Of Time and Stamps

 }

 Those timestamps are shared with the whole network and signed by the validator.
-Beacon frequency can be configured.
-For Roko Network we’re aiming at 150 ms at launch.
+Beacon frequency was configurable; for Roko Network we were aiming at 150 ms.

 Now you have your network inundated by this chatter, but you don’t want it to clog your chain, right?

-While the networking load can’t be reduced as of now, storage won’t suffer much from this because beacons actually live in the runtime.
+While the networking load couldn’t be reduced in that design, storage wouldn’t suffer much from this because beacons actually live in the runtime.
 Basically they are temporary.
 They will only be stored when added to a block or mentioned in a slashing transaction.

 Proof of Time

 Now we have those beacons ready for collecting, but how do we use them?
 Do we need a new consensus mechanism?
-Well, yes and no. Our system is designed to work with BABE/GRANDPA and likely most other consensus stacks.
+Well, yes and no. Our system is designed to work with BABE/GRANDPA — which is indeed what the Roko chain runs for block production and finality — and likely most other consensus stacks.
 However, extra block‑validity verification rules are possible with Substrate, so integration is not tricky.

 The whole idea is that when we produce a block, the timestamp written in it must be proven.
 Thanks to the beacons we no longer need after‑the‑fact attestations; we have something else: the time consensus that is currently happening as we produce the block.